LikAnda/Spizzz/README.md

 ## Disclaimer

-**Please use this script only for educational purposes** **And to understand how it works, stealing information is punishable by law**
+**Please use this script only for educational purposes** **And to understand how it works, steal personal information is punishable by law**

 ----